 Festivals of Nepal:-

-Losar is known as the New Year of Sherpas of Nepal which falls in February.
+Losar remarks as the New Year of Sherpas of Nepal which falls in February.
 Sherpas live mostly in the upper Himalayan region of Nepal.
-Their cultures and traditions are quite similar to the Tibetans so it is also known as the Tibetan’s New Year.
+Their cultures and traditions are quite similar to the Tibetans so it is also popular as the Tibetan’s New Year.
 The Buddhist monasteries in Kathmandu such as Boudhanath and Swoyambhunath are decorated with colorful prayer flags to mark this great day of the year.
 People perform their traditional dances and welcome their New Year with feasts and family gatherings.
 They also buy the new clothes and exchange gifts on this day.

-Buddha’s birth anniversary is celebrated every year during May in Nepal.
+People of Nepal celebrate Buddha’s birth anniversary every year during May.
 Prince Siddharth Gautam was born in the southern Terai region of Nepal called Lumbini in about 543 BC.
-Till he was at the age of 29, the young prince was well sheltered in the royal palace of his father.
+Till he was at the age of 29, the young prince remained well sheltered in the royal palace of his father.
 He was completely unaware of the tragedies of everyday part of life.
 One day, while he crossed the boundary of his palace and was shocked to see the sight of an old man, a cripple and a corpse.

 The festival of ‘Gai Jatra’ generally falls in the month of August – September.
-The festival of cows is one of the most popular festivals of Nepal and is celebrated in the Kathmandu Valley which is full of humor, satire and comedy.
+The festival of cows is one of the most popular festivals of Nepal and celebration takes place in Kathmandu Valley which is full of humor, satire and comedy.
 So, the festival has an ironical meaning and satiring on anybody is legal.
-This is considered for fun and it might help people to correct their ways if it is done unknowingly.
+This is an act purely for fun and might help people to correct their ways if it happened unknowingly.
 As per the tradition, the family who has lost a relative during the past one year must take part in a procession by sending young boys in cow like appearance lead by a cow.